99-Page Dental Template Customisation in 60 Days — White-Label for a US Marketing Agency

 The Brief

 A US marketing agency delivered us a brief for Grand Oaks Dentistry: migrate an existing legacy site onto their branded WP Engine-hosted template system, preserving all content, metadata, and URL structure while adapting the practice’s brand to the new template’s design language.
-The agency had already done the upstream work: client requirements, template selection, hosting setup, and content sourcing.
-What they needed was a development team that would execute the migration faithfully and sustain the QA loop through however many rounds the design-match required.
+All the groundwork sat behind them already — client requirements gathered, template chosen, hosting stood up, content sourced.
+The gap they were filling was a build team that would carry the migration through without distortion and stay in the QA loop for as many rounds as the design match demanded.

 The initial build progressed on schedule.
 Then the client reviewed the staging site and raised a concern that would reframe the second half of the engagement: the site did not look as professional as the template he had chosen.
 The issue was not functional — pages loaded, links worked, content was present.
 The issue was aesthetic fidelity.
 The template’s visual promise — its spacing, typography hierarchy, image treatment, and colour discipline — had been diluted during content migration.
 What the agency needed to guard against was a dev shop that treats template customisation as pure content migration, moving text and images from point A to point B without asking whether the result still looks like the template the client paid for.
 A template is a design system, not a container.
 The risk the agency was hedging against was the silent degradation of that system during migration.